 Build an Instagram Strategy

-Running a business profile isn’t the same as posting your selfies on a private one.
+Running a business profile isn’t the same as posting your selfies and posting photos on a private one.

 If you want to promote a product, you need to build a win-win Instagram strategy.

 More reading: How to sell books with Instagram Stories

 The rule of 30-35-35

 Even though you plan to promote your book on Instagram, don’t focus on it only.

 To create an interesting profile, you need to keep a balance.
 So publish brand, entertainment, and educational posts as part of your content strategy.
 Don’t get carried away with too many call to action statements.